BruceEckel/functional_error_handling/Functional Error Handling.md

 The move toward functional error handling has already been happening.
 Languages like Rust, Kotlin, and recent versions of C++ support these combined answer-error result types, with associated unpacking operations.
 In these languages, errors become part of the type system and it becomes far more difficult for an error to “slip through the cracks.”

 Python has only been able to support functional error handling since the advent of typing and type checkers, and it doesn’t provide any direct language or library constructs for this.
 The benefits of better error handling and robust composability make it worth adopting a library like `Results`.

+#### Acknowledgements

+Most of the understanding I needed to explain this topic came from my attempts to help on the book by Bill Frasure and James Ward, probably titled “Effect-Oriented Programming,” that we’ve been working on for over three years.
+I’ve also learned a lot from some of the interviews that James and I have done for the [Happy Path Programming podcast](https://happypathprogramming.com/).

+Despite its unreliability, I have been finding ChatGPT exceptionally useful for speeding up and improving my programming.